Bruker (BRKR) Q1 2017 Results - Earnings Call Transcript

 Yeah, hi, Frank.
 Thanks for taking my question.
 So as we head into ASMS here in just a few weeks, I just wanted to see if there's anything in Daltonics, which you would highlight in the mass spec business, either on the top end and going into the pharma or anything else that's worth noting there?

 And then just briefly on the NMR, I mean the ultra-high field, 1 gigahertz, plus 1.2 gigahertz and 1.1 gigahertz.
-What appears to ours most of those orders are outside U.S. with the NIH funding in place now, does it give you any more sense compared to before, did the pendulum could potentially shift to maybe a one order in the U.S. or more?
+What appears to us, most of those orders are outside U.S. with the NIH funding in place now, does it give you any more sense compared to before, that the pendulum could potentially shift to maybe a one order in the U.S. or more?
 Any color on that would be helpful?
-Thank you, and thanks for taking my questions.
+Thank you, and thanks for taking the questions.

 Frank H. Laukien - Bruker Corp.

 Sure, Puneet.
-Yeah, as we discussed, we were at the (72:11) and we had a little bit of a discussion starting with the second question.
+Yeah, as we discussed, we were at ENC and we had a little bit of a discussion starting with the second question.
 I mean I find the additional $2 billion and again 6% increase in NIH budget, and the fact that this was apparently bipartisan, and it's about the only thing we make a bipartisan buy-in from – buy-in on.

 I find that pretty encouraging, but I probably pay to be an optimist, so I think that's good.
 I think that should give some university consortia or some deans of departments or schools of science or medical schools additional confidence.